Senator S. Elizabeth Lockman (D)

 Master’s degree, Urban Affairs and Public Policy, University of Delaware, 2015

-Sen. S. Elizabeth “Tizzy” Lockman represents the Third Senate District, which encompasses communities in central and west Wilmington, along with portions of Newport.
+Sen. S. Elizabeth “Tizzy” Lockman represents the Third Senate District, which encompasses communities in central and west Wilmington and reaches into New Castle County to the South, including portions of Newport.

 Raised in Wilmington’s Cool Spring neighborhood, Lockman graduated from Alexis I. du Pont High School.
 She later earned a bachelor’s degree from New York University and a master’s degree in urban affairs and public policy from the University of Delaware.